thomastanck/pysweeper/video_file_format.md

 ## Internals

-The video file is a list of tuples encoded into the JSON format and then compressed with zlib.
-As JSON does not have tuples, they'll be stored as lists in the video file.
+The video file is a list of tuples encoded as python literals and then compressed with zlib.

-JSON encoding and decoding are done using the standard python module 'json'.
+Python literal encoding and decoding are done using the standard python module 'ast'.

 Compression is done using the standard python module 'zlib'.